 Is to fit a set of wooden window bolt.
 They fit into the window section (side) and the bolt shoots’ into the window frame.
 This is a very secure option, as the burglar cannot see where the bolts are located from the outside.
 Click here to see a set of window bolts.

 This option puts a bolt through the top and bottom part of the sash window.
-When the window is closed and the window top and bottom parts meet in the middle, it allows you to bolt them together.
+When the window is closed, and the window top and bottom pieces meet in the middle, it allows you to bolt them together.
 Click here to see a wooden window stop.

 Tip 4 – Stop Leaving your Keys in the Lock.

 There are two good reasons why you should stop leaving your keys in the lock.
 Firstly, you can lock yourself out of your property.
 This only applies to uPVC doors with a split spindle.
 This means that the outside handle does not open the door unless you have a key.